Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 3.x: Combofields

-There are different Types of Fields and Finishers.
-When a Finisher is activated inside a Combofield a special Interaction happens depending on the Type of Field and Finisher.
+There are different types of fields and finishers.
+When a finisher is activated inside a Combofield a special Interaction happens depending on the type of field and finisher.
+Whether or not a particular skill as a field or a finisher can be seen by hovering over them and reading the description.

 - Blasts have an AoE effect
 - Leaps only affect yourself